aamnah/notes/src/blog/14_days_social_isolation.md

 April 04, 2020

 - Played _Risk of Rain 2_ for a short while before had to work on my brother's project.
 Good game, FPS is my thing.
+But i had to lower down _all_ the video settings in order for it to not be laggy.
+The game didn't look all that jazzy though.
+The environments don't have scenes where i'd go this must take lots of GPU.
+Didn't understand why the game was hogging resources for what looked basic.
+Insurgency, an FPS, played very smooth in comparison, on the integrated graphics of an 8th gen i3.
-Also realized i have _Destiny 2_ on my Steam account.
+- Also realized i have _Destiny 2_ on my Steam account.
 I saw a guy stream the gameplay on Twitch just two days ago and was drooling over it.
 Turns out i already have it in my account!
 Yayy..
-It's downloading at the moment..
+It's downloading at the moment, will take me days to download those 80GBs..
 - spent most of the day setting up a Linux Ubuntu server and installing Opencart on it so an online shop could be migrated.
 Then also adding SFTP users to be able to transfer files using FTP software.
 - made art on Skype video call
 - practiced uke for 15 minutes
+- In the morning, i searched for 4k wallpapers for my high resolution monitor screen (2k).
+Found some really nice ones too.
+But when i set them as Desktop background, it looked all pixelated because the _fit_ wasn't right.
+I couldn't change the setting because Windows wanted me to _Activate_ in order to personalize.
+What a weird way to make people pay.
+Meh.
+Made me appreciate Ubuntu and FOSS just a little bit more.

 This lockdown has extended beyond what i expected.
 19 days already!
 I have been home too long.
 I miss being able to go out whenever i wanted to, wherever i wanted to =(